gravitational/teleport-plugins/kubernetes/README.md

 `$ kubcetl apply -f roles.yaml`

-And now check if the role was created in Teleport and K8S (`teleport-cluster` namespace)
+And now check if the role was created in Teleport and K8S (`teleport-cluster` namespace).